How To Cut Business Trip Costs

-Overhaul the expenses system
+Overhaul the expense system

-Employees love the expenses system, and who can blame them.
-A few days dining out on the company’s money is enjoyable, after all, who doesn’t love a free lunch?
+Employees love the expenses system, and who can blame them?
+A few days dining out on the company’s money is enjoyable; after all, who doesn’t love a free lunch?
 However, employee expenses can be a serious drain on finances if you don’t get them under control.
 A great way to do this is to set limits on what employees can expense back each day.
 If they choose to spend over that amount, that’s completely up to them, but make it clear to them that they won’t be compensated for any costs above a certain threshold.

 Book early